MinecraftServerControl/MinecraftServerControl.github.io/docs/mscs/adjusting-world-server-properties/bungeecord.md

 ---

 ## BungeeCord
-[BungeeCord] is a proxy server that sits between the Minecraft client and server that allows players on a server to easily transfer between worlds (regardless of whether the world is running on vanilla, Forge, SpigotMC, etc).
+[BungeeCord](https://www.spigotmc.org/wiki/bungeecord/) is a proxy server that sits between the Minecraft client and server that allows players on a server to easily transfer between worlds (regardless of whether the world is running on vanilla, Forge, SpigotMC, etc).
 The setup for BungeeCord can be rather complex.
-To fully understand the configuration options available, visit the [BungeeCord Configuration Guide].
+To fully understand the configuration options available, visit the [BungeeCord Configuration Guide](https://www.spigotmc.org/wiki/bungeecord-configuration-guide/).

-Although BungeeCord is not a normal Minecraft server, [MSCS] is able to control the server as if it were with a little work.
+Although BungeeCord is not a normal Minecraft server, MSCS is able to control the server as if it were with a little work.
 Lets start by creating a fake world named `lobby` on the default port of `25565`.

     mscs create lobby 25565